Tornado (1943 film)

-Tornado is a 1943 film directed by William A. Berke and starring Chester Morris and Nancy Kelly.
+Tornado is a 1943 American drama film directed by William A. Berke and starring Chester Morris and Nancy Kelly.

 Plot

 Pete Ramsey (Morris) is a hard-working coal miner who falls in love with and marries scheming showgirl Victory Kane (Kelly).
 Victory presses Pete to fight for the position of the mine superintendent, which he earns.
 Still unwilling to bear her poor surroundings and unsatisfied with being a miner's wife, Victory decides to climb the social ladder by having an affair with the wealthy owner of the mine, Gary Linden (Conway), unbeknownst to her faithful husband.
 Suddenly, a ferocious tornado hits the town and the mine, putting everyone in danger.